Blog

 There are a number of practices businesses can employ to avoid negligent hiring concerns.
 Here are a few examples:

 1. 1.
-Create a rigorous recruitment process
+Standardize your recruitment process to maintain consistency.

 Create a Rigorous Recruitment Process